Volscente/NexusLLM/documentation/docs/evaluation.md

 print(metric.is_successful())
 ```

-# Agentic Metrics
+## Agentic Metrics
-## Tool Correctness
+### Tool Correctness
-### Introduction
-Tool correctness is an agentic metric that assesses the quality of your agentic systems, and is the most unusual metric here because it is based on exact matching and not any LLM-as-a-judge.
+Tool correctness is an agentic metric that assesses the quality of your agentic systems,
+and is the most unusual metric here because it is based on exact matching and not any LLM-as-a-judge.
 It is computed by comparing the tools called for a given input to the expected tools that should be called.

-### Code
 ```python
 from deepeval.test_case import LLMTestCase, ToolCall from deepeval.metrics import ToolCorrectnessMetric